enricotee/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/tKgKq4b.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here, we will be demonstrating ticket opening and resolving with the accounts we created during Post-Installation Configuration.
+Here, we will be demonstrating ticket opening and resolving with the accounts we created during the Post-Installation Configuration.
 </p>
 <br />